p-alexisv/sitemon/README.md

 It can be deployed in a Kubernetes cluster, or ran in a container, or as a standalone script in a shell.

 It uses the requests module to connect (using GET) to the URLs, which are configurable.
-It gets the HTTP status code and elapsed time from the connection object, and provides these as the metrics.
+It gets the HTTP status code and elapsed time from the response object, and provides these as the metrics.
 It has a main loop wherein it probes the URL's and then sleeps for a set interval before probing them again.
 It uses the prometheus_client module to run a simple http server to serve the metrics.

 ## Metrics provided